DellGEOS/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

     }
 }

-#if offset is greater than 10 seconds (I pulled this number out of thin air.
+#If offset is greater than 10 seconds (I pulled this number out of thin air.
 I guess it should be less than 5 minutes or so), simply configure NTP servers

 If ($SyncNeeded){
     Write-Output "Time offset found, NTP Server needs to be configured."
     #Configure NTP
     Invoke-Command -ComputerName $servers -ScriptBlock {
             w32tm /config /manualpeerlist:$using:NTPServer /syncfromflags:manual /update

+#Make sure the sync corrects any existing offsets, these will make the validation fail.
             Restart-Service w32time
+            w32tm /resync /nowait
     } -Credential $Credentials
 }